 If an expense violation exists within an expense report, the employee will be warned as they submit the report.
 Employees can submit expense reports with a policy violation, but will be asked to provide an explanation why the violation occurred.
 All approvers will have visibility into the policy violations

-There are two types of expense polices within TriNet Expense; Basic Company Policies and Advanced Company Policies.
+There are two types of expense polices within TriNet Expense Management; Basic Company Policies and Advanced Company Policies.

 Setting up Basic Company Policies:

 Receipt Required Amount ($) - This is the dollar amount required for each expense line item.
 Example is every expense requires a receipt over $25.

 Allowed Expense Age (Days) - This is the maximum amount of days a expense can be submitted.
 If you enter 90, the system would flag the submit for any expense past 90 days from today's date.